N35N0M/pully/README.md

   ]
 }
 ```
-6. Review the contents of `.github/workflows` in this repo, and merge in these files to your default branch in your repo to get going (TODO dedicated github/gitlab actions)
+6. Add the pully github action to the `.github/workflows` folder of your repo's main branch.
+An example is found in this repos self-test, `pully/.github/workflows/pully.yml`.
+Replace the self-test commit SHA with a github release tag (or its SHA, to guarantee that the content doesnt change): https://github.com/N35N0M/pully/tags
+7. Create a new PR, pully.yml should run when you create the PR and post to your slack channel.

-## Core design guidelines:
+## Core design guidelines
 - One slack message per unique PR
   - If title changes: Edit the original slack message
   - If title is longer than 100 characters: truncate title in slack message